Add Variety to Your English Practice by Listening to Dialects

 Many shows mix dialects and accents.
 The great drama “Lie To Me” has a main character who is British, for instance.

 The similarly excellent show “Leverage” has characters from all over the world.
 In this show, you can hear accents that range from the American South to Britain.

 Keep in mind that some actors use fake accents.
 One example is Gillian Anderson (famous for the X-Files).
 She’s American, but uses a thick British accent in the Netflix show “The Fall.”
 Fake accents can be fun to try to copy.
 But if you want an authentic (real) dialect, you can check where an actor is from on IMDb.

 If you listen to podcasts or audiobooks to learn English, you can probably find a reader who uses the dialect you’re interested in.

 To hear a smooth British accent, you can listen to books read by Stephen Fry.
 For an excellent American narrator, try Ron McLarty.
 You can hear him read “Inherent Vice” by Thomas Pynchon.

 Some audiobooks even have more than one reader.
 A good example is Philip Pullman’s “The Golden Compass.”
 This audiobook is read by the author, but also has a separate person reading what each character says.

 Podcasts are another great way to hear different dialects.
 The speech on podcasts tends to be more natural and conversational.
 To listen to Australian dialects, you can look around the Oz Podcasts website.
-For a list of British podcasts, check out BritCaster.
+For a list of British podcasts, check out the British Podcast Awards.

 Podcasts can be about anything, so you can easily find one that interests you.
 Maybe you like hearing about interesting facts, like on 99% Invisible.
 Or you can even hear a podcast about horses.
 There are many lists of excellent podcasts you might love.
-There’s one you can look at from Complex, and another from Entertainment Weekly.
+There’s one you can look at from Entertainment Weekly.